chapel-lang/chapel-blog/content/posts/10myths-part7/index.md

 That concludes this month's look at the relationship between the size of a language's feature set and its productivity and capabilities.
-Next month, join us for the final article in the series, in which we tackle our final two myths, relating to whether Chapel is perfect and whether it will ultimately be broadly adopted.
+Next month, join us for the final article in the series, in which we tackle our last two myths, relating to whether Chapel is perfect and whether it will ultimately be broadly adopted.